 Annual Petition Filing Deadlines (Public Notice of Filing Deadline) pursuant to Florida Administrative Code 12D-9.015: Petitions related to valuation issues may be filed at any time during the taxable year on or before the 25th day following the mailing of notice of proposed property taxes.
 All petitions must be filed as established by law.
 The filing date is the date in which a completed petition (accompanied the required filing fee) is actually received by the Value Adjustment Board Clerk.
 It is NOT the date when the petition was deposited in the US Mail for delivery.

-Assessment Appeal Within 25 days after the property appraiser mailed the written Notice of Proposed Property Tax (tentative mail date: August 2014.
-Deadline: September 2014)
+Assessment Appeal Within 25 days after the property appraiser mailed the written Notice of Proposed Property Tax (Mail date: August 18, 2014.
+Deadline: September 12, 2014)

-Exemption Appeal Within 30 days after the property appraiser mailed the written notice informing that your application was denied (tentative mail date: June 2014.
-Deadline: July 2014)
+Exemption Appeal Within 30 days after the property appraiser mailed the written notice informing that your application was denied (Mail date: June 18, 2014.
+Deadline: July 18, 2014)